dwslab/melt/4_matcher_evaluation/1_core_concepts.md

 A `TestCase` is an individual matching task that may belong to a `Track`.
 A test case consists of two URIs for source and target ontology/graph as well as an URI to the reference (also known as *solution* or *gold standard* of the matching task).

 ## GoldStandardCompletness
 Most test cases are complete, i.e. correspondences that are not in the gold standard are regarded as wrong.
-However, if you have a (local) test case that is not complete, you can provide the level gold standard completeness via enum `GoldStandardCompleteness`.
-The default evaluators will later on correctly evaluate system alignments on incomplete or partially complete test cases.
+However, if you have a (local) test case that is not complete, you can provide the level of gold standard completeness via enum `GoldStandardCompleteness`.
+The default evaluators will later on correctly evaluate system alignments for incomplete or partially complete test cases.
 Please refer to the [API documentation](https://dwslab.github.io/melt/javadoc_latest/de/uni_mannheim/informatik/dws/melt/matching_data/GoldStandardCompleteness.html) to learn about the individual levels of completeness that are supported in MELT.